alphagov/government-service-design-manual/User research/remoteonetoonetesting.md

 ##Weaknesses/when not to use

-Although this type of remote usability can provide depth of content, the lack of moderation can result in respondents veering off topic and result in the analysis be quite lengthy.
+Although this type of remote usability testing can provide depth of content, the lack of moderation can result in respondents veering off topic and the analysis be quite lengthy.
 Also, respondents can sometimes appear to be ‘professional testers’, and therefore can perform tasks with greater ease than other users.

 ##No./Types of participants